Ascend/ascend-deployer/README.en.md

    - Atlas 500 only supports the Euleros 2.8 Aarch64 tailoring operating system, not other systems, so it does not support the offline deployment tool to run locally, only supports remote installation, and also does not support non-root installation.
 Atlas 500Pro supports both local and remote installations
    - Depending on the edge node AtlasEdge middleware working properly, Atlas 500 comes with AtlasEdge middleware， Atlas 500Pro needs to install AtlasEdge middleware first
    - Depends that the IEF server is working properly and that the network between the edge device and the IEF is working properly.
 Whether the edge node is successfully managed needs to be observed at the IEF Web front end.
 Refer to the usermanual-IEF documentation for other restrictions
-4. The files of docker image require the user to log in to ascendhub, pull the image, and then transfer it to resources/docker_images directory before docker-images' installation.The file name of docker image is like to ubuntu_18.04_{x86_ 64 | aarch64}.tar, the system architecture is in the brackets, and only the two architectures in the brackets are supported.
+4. The files of docker image require the user to log in to ascendhub, pull the image, and then transfer it to resources/docker_images directory before docker-images' installation. please create this directory by yourself.The file name of docker image is like to ubuntu_18.04_{x86_ 64 | aarch64}.tar, the system architecture is in the brackets, and only the two architectures in the brackets are supported.

 ```
 ascend-deployer